apache/spark-website/releases/_posts/2020-06-18-spark-release-3-0-0.md

 ### Known Issues

-  - Streaming queries with `dropDuplicates` operator may not be able to restart with the checkpoint written by Spark 2.x. ([SPARK-31990](https://issues.apache.org/jira/browse/SPARK-31990))
+  - Streaming queries with `dropDuplicates` operator may not be able to restart with the checkpoint written by Spark 2.x.
+This will be fixed in Spark 3.0.1. ([SPARK-31990](https://issues.apache.org/jira/browse/SPARK-31990))
-  - In Web UI, the job list page may hang for more than 40 seconds. ([SPARK-31967](https://issues.apache.org/jira/browse/SPARK-31967))
+  - In Web UI, the job list page may hang for more than 40 seconds.
+This will be fixed in Spark 3.0.1. ([SPARK-31967](https://issues.apache.org/jira/browse/SPARK-31967))
   - Set `io.netty.tryReflectionSetAccessible` for Arrow on JDK9+ ([SPARK-29923](https://issues.apache.org/jira/browse/SPARK-29923))
   - With AWS SDK upgrade to 1.11.655, we strongly encourage the users that use S3N file system (open-source NativeS3FileSystem that is based on jets3t library) on Hadoop 2.7.3 to upgrade to use AWS Signature V4 and set the bucket endpoint or migrate to S3A (“s3a://” prefix) - jets3t library uses AWS v2 by default and s3.amazonaws.com as an endpoint.
 Otherwise, the 403 Forbidden error may be thrown in the following cases:
     - If a user accesses an S3 path that contains “+” characters and uses the legacy S3N file system, e.g. s3n://bucket/path/+file.